 The following conditions are considered the best times of the month to yoni steam.
 To determine if yoni steaming is right for you and when to yoni steam consult your health care provider.

-Yoni steam on the new and full moons, bringing awareness to the moon cycles, or to help bring back a late or lost period.
+You can do it during new and full moons, bringing awareness to the moon cycles, or help bring back a late or lost period.